 - Always “on the go” as if “driven by a motor”

 - Blurts an answer before the question has been completed

 - Interrupts others

-3. Combined Type.
+3. Combined type.
 This is the most common type of ADHD.
-People with it have symptoms of both inattention and hyperactivity-impulsivity.
+People with it have symptoms of both inattentive and hyperactivity-impulsivity types.

-Along with these APA guidelines, doctors may also use rating scales to help them evaluate and track ADHD symptoms.
-A few examples are
+Along with these APA guidelines, your doctor may also use rating scales to help them evaluate and track ADHD symptoms.
+A few examples are:

-- The Vanderbilt Assessment Scale.
-This 55-question assessment tool reviews symptoms of ADHD.
-It also looks for other conditions such as conduct disorder, oppositional-defiant disorder, anxiety, and depression.
+- Vanderbilt assessment scale.
+This assessment tool reviews symptoms of ADHD and looks for other conditions such as conduct disorder, oppositional-defiant disorder, anxiety, and depression.

-- Behavior Assessment System for Children (BASC).
-This test looks for things like hyperactivity, aggression, and conduct problems.
-It also looks for anxiety, depression, attention and learning problems, and lack of certain essential skills.
+- Behavior assessment system for children (BASC).
+This test looks for things such as hyperactivity, aggression, and conduct problems.
+It also looks for anxiety, depression, attention, and learning problems, and lack of certain essential skills.

-If the doctor makes an ADHD diagnosis, it's important to follow the treatment.
-The doctor may recommend medications and behavioral therapy.
-These treatments can bring relief from the symptoms and make ADHD easier to manage.
+If your doctor makes an ADHD diagnosis, it's important to follow the treatment plan.
+The doctor may recommend both medications and behavioral therapy.
+These treatments can bring relief from symptoms and make ADHD easier to manage.